amirostad/Web_scraping_jobs/README.md

 - For all the column if the corresponding value was not available, -1 was assigned for the particular position

 ## EDA
-- Numerical variables: their distribution and correlations were checked
+- Numerical variables: their distribution and correlations were checked as shown in the following images

 ![alt_text](https://github.com/amirostad/Web_scraping_jobs/blob/master/plots/1_histograms.png "histograms")
 ![alt_text](https://github.com/amirostad/Web_scraping_jobs/blob/master/plots/2_correlation_heatmap.png "correlation heatmap")

-- Categorical variables: their value counts were checked
+- Categorical variables: their value counts were checked as shown in the following images

 ![alt_text](https://github.com/amirostad/Web_scraping_jobs/blob/master/plots/3_jobtitles.png "job titles")